Penny (The Big Bang Theory): Leonard

 In season eleven, Leonard, Howard and Raj are trying to recover the bitcoin they mined years ago (now worth thousands of dollars).
 It is revealed that the bitcoin is in Leonard's old laptop which he gave to Penny while they were dating in season three.
 Penny then said that she gave the laptop to Zack after her breakup with Leonard.
 After retrieving the laptop, Zack shows the couple a video in the laptop that Penny made after her breakup with Leonard showing a drunk Penny apologizing to Leonard and regrets breaking up with him.
 Leonard is touched by the video and realizes that Penny genuinely loves him and not just out of desperation or pity.

 In season twelve, Penny announces that she does not want to have any children which Leonard somewhat reluctantly supports her decision.
-Later, Zack and his wife Marissa wants Leonard to be a surrogate father to their kid since Zack is infertile.
+Later, Zack and his wife Marissa want Leonard to be a surrogate father to their kid since Zack is infertile.
 Penny reluctantly agrees to let Leonard donate his sperm.
 However, Penny tries to seduce Leonard despite knowing he has to be abstinent for a few days.
 Her visiting father, Wyatt, points out to Penny that her own actions suggest she is more conflicted over having kids than she lets on, to which she admits she feels bad about letting him and Leonard down if she goes through with never having children.
 He says that despite her flaws, parenthood is the best thing that ever happened to him and he does not want her to miss out, but he says he will support her no matter what she decides.
 Leonard finally changes his mind about donating his sperm to Zack, not wanting a child in the world that he cannot raise.
 In the series finale, Penny reveals to her friends that she is pregnant with Leonard's baby, and changes her mind about not wanting children.